Cetrateam/cetra-development-privacy-policy/README.md

 # Privacy Policy for Cetra Development Apps with Advertising

-**Last updated: January 24, 2026**

 ## Introduction

-This Privacy Policy describes how apps developed by Cetra Development ("we", "our", or "the Apps") handle information when you use our mobile applications that display advertisements, including but not limited to:
+This Privacy Policy describes how Cetra Development ("we", "our") handles information when you use this mobile application.
-- CurrencyFlow Converter
-- Kanji Match JLPT

 ## Information We Collect

 ### Advertising Data

-Our apps use Google AdMob to display advertisements.
+This app uses Google AdMob to display advertisements.
 AdMob may collect and use certain information to provide personalized advertising, including:

 * **Device Identifiers**: Such as the Advertising Identifier (IDFA) on iOS
 * **Usage Data**: Information about ads viewed and interacted with

 This data is collected by Google AdMob, a third-party advertising service provided by Google LLC.
 We do not have direct access to this data.

+### Purchase History

+This app offers in-app purchases and subscriptions.
+Purchase transactions are processed entirely by Apple through StoreKit.
+We do not collect, store, or have access to your payment information.
+Purchase history is used only on-device to verify your entitlements (e.g., premium access).

 ### Data We Do NOT Collect

-Our Apps do not collect, store, or transmit any personal information such as:
+This app does not collect, store, or transmit any personal information such as:

 * Name or contact information
 * Location data